Tim Grendell: Ohio state politics

 With his wife, Diane Grendell, term limited from the House in 2000, he sought her position to replace her.
 He won a first term with 58.3% of the electorate.
 In 2002, Grendell won reelection with 69.7% of the vote against Democrat Meg Cacciacarro.

 After serving two terms in the Ohio House of Representatives, Grendell ran for the Ohio Senate in 2004, and won with 59.6% of the vote over Democrat John Hawkins.
 He won reelection in 2008 unopposed.
 In the 128th General Assembly, Grendell was Chairman of the Ohio State Senate Judiciary and Criminal Justice Committee, Vice-Chairman of the State and Local Government and Veterans Affairs Committee, and a member of the Agriculture Committee, Environment and Natural Resources Committee, Correctional Institution Inspection Committee, and Joint Committee on Agency Rule Review.

 During his time as state senator, Grendell worked to oppose the Great Lakes Compact, water conservation standards intended to ensure a level economic playing field for water use throughout the eight Great Lakes states.
 With support from Republican and Democratically led states, the Compact garnered support from business and environmental interests alike.
 Grendell made the argument that the Compact interfered with private property rights.

 Grendell waived the two years left in his Senate term to run for his former House of Representatives seat in order to avoid term limits.
 On November 2, 2010, he won back his former House seat, the 98th district, decisively.
 With the Senate then having to appoint someone to the remainder of Grendell's unexpired Senate term, it was rumored that Grendell's wife, Diane Grendell, was a possibility for appointment.
 Upon learning that she would not be appointed, Grendell decided to remain in the Senate.
 Soon after, The Plain Dealer and other state newspapers began questioning Grendell's motives and true agenda as a state legislator.

 In the 129th General Assembly, Grendell was a member of the committees on Agriculture, Environment and Natural Resources; Government Oversight and Reform (as vice chairman); Judiciary-Criminal Justice (as chairman); and State and Local Government and Veteran's Affairs.
 He served on the Ohio Attorney General's Human Trafficking Commission.

-In September 2011, Grendell resigned after Gov. John Kasich appointed to serve as a judge on the Geauga County probate court.
+In September 2011, Grendell resigned after Gov. John Kasich appointed him to serve as a judge on the Geauga County probate court.
 The chairwoman of the Geauga County Republican Party reported that Kasich appointed Grendell to the position "to get him out of Columbus," as the party considered him "a narcissist and mentally ill."